Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [Nestpick](https://www.nestpick.com/berlin/) - Mostly listings from other websites
 - [FarAwayHome](https://www.farawayhome.com/) - Luxury apartments

+These websites do not rent apartments directly.
+They just connect tenants and landlords.
+If you have a problem with the landlord, they might not help you.
+There are scams on those websites too.

-You can rent a vacation apartment.
-You rent by the day, and you can rarely do your *[[Anmeldung]]* there.
+You can also rent a vacation apartment (*Ferienwohnung*).
+You rent by the day like a hotel.
+You can rarely do your *[[Anmeldung]]* there.

 - **[Airbnb](https://www.airbnb.com/)**
 - [9flats](https://www.9flats.com/de/berlin-deutschland)